rpgreview/papersandpaychecks/pnp.md

 | 15 		| Exploit basic security flaws, identity complex security flaws |
 | 17		| Exploit complex security flaws	|

 The number of standard actions taken to carry out an activity very much depends on the scale and complexity of the task.
 For example, finding a file or keyphrase in a collection of files is either very easy or easy, and will remain of that difficulty regardless of the scale; it is the time that may be of an issue.
 Conducting such a search on a personal computer (laptop or desktop) will take 3 standard actions, on a small office network of it would take several standard actions, for a large corporate network anywhere up to 1000 standard actions or more.
-Note however that just a single roll is required; the time taken is the processsing of the search; assume two standard actions to type the command, and then one standard action per personal directory for the processing of a command.
+Note however that just a single roll is required; the time taken is the processing of the search; assume two standard actions to type the command, and then one standard action per personal directory for the processing of a command.

 Another common activity, especially from player characters, is attempts to bypass computer security.
 This can be achieved through two basic methods.
 The first, heavily emulated in various roleplaying games, is to find flaws in the operating system which can be exploited.
 Whilst it depends on the operating system and how regularly it is patched, the general level of difficulty is quite high.
 The second, an easier method in many ways, is various forms of social engineering and trickery against users.
 In this case the exploit depends on how careful the user in question is.
 Typically user passwords can be obtained from either through brute force, educated guesses, or a well-timed wrench-blow to sensitive areas of their anatomy.